-My family connection with Alberta began in 1889, when my grandfather, after being employed with the Canadian Pacific Railway, helped open one of the first general stores in Canmore Alberta.
+Todd’s family connection with Alberta began in 1889 when his grandfather, after being employed with the Canadian Pacific Railway, helped open one of the first general stores in Canmore.
+While he comes from an Asian heritage, he was regaled with stories of colourful characters like Guy Weddick, Pat Burns and pioneers like Western Slim and John Ware.